rslifka/fate_of_all_fools/README.md

 1. For each tab, generate a TSV link by choosing `Tab-seperated values` and copying the link Google generates.
 1. Click on the TamperMonkey extension icon in your browser.
 1. Click on the FOAF script.
-1. Replace the three long Google URLs with the three URLs to your Google Sheet (one for each weapon category).
+1. Replace the three Google URLs with the three URLs to your Google Sheet (one for each weapon category).

 # Why FOAF?
 I've used DIM for years and find it indispensable.
 However, there are a few nits I've wanted to fix from styling to information density; some affecting the UI more than others.
 I've also wanted to add workflow-specific features that are unique to the way I use DIM.
 These changes range from slight preferences to how I prefer to organize, which I realize are super subjective and perhaps best done as a layer on top of DIM versus adding features to the core.